Industries

 Sourcing diversification is considered as a solid strategy to manage global trade challenges and strengthen supply chain resilience.
 But diversification without due diligence can introduce new risks rather than reduce them.

 Poorly vetted suppliers, financial instability, hidden subcontracting, and cost-cutting practices can threaten product quality, regulatory compliance, and brand reputation.
+Identifying and resolving these issues is at the core of effective supply chain risk management.

-When diversifying your supplier base, the first thing to consider is whether the new suppliers can actually meet your quality standards.
+When diversifying your supplier base, the first thing to consider is whether the new manufacturers and suppliers can actually meet your quality standards.
 It’s one thing to promise quality, and another thing to actually deliver.
 It’s not enough to assume they can deliver; you have to do the work to confirm it.

 Emails and contracts do not always provide the full story – you must visit their facilities, ask questions, and take a closer look at their operations.